Evaluating a Methodology for Increasing AI Transparency: A Case Study: Evaluation Methodology

 To analyze participants' responses, we used two approaches.
 For questions that expected more direct responses such as identifying missing content in the FactSheet, we identified and aggregated participants' answers.
 For more complex questions such as the ones around perceived benefits and costs, we conducted thematic analysis~\cite{braun2006using}, focusing on themes that addressed our research questions.
 First, participants' responses were extracted from each interview transcript such that a complete response was available for each question, including any relevant context.
 One author extracted responses, annotating any references a participant made to the FactSheet as necessary.

 All authors participated in the thematic analysis.
 The thematic analysis was an iterative and inductive process, with new themes emerging and collapsing as the authors worked through the data.
 Using the set of interview responses, each of the authors coded any sentences with a theme or topic relevant to the research or interview questions.
 Extracted codes and their definitions were iteratively added, consolidated, and removed as needed to form the codes.
 Upon completion, all three authors together discussed codes and consolidated codes into themes and subthemes.
-The emergent themes and subthemes contributed to our findings.